AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.7.md

 - Support for Gear VR, Google Daydream Android devices, plus Google Cardboard (iOS and Android)
 - New VR project templates to support rendering on those devices
 - The VR Oculus SDK has been upgraded to V1.10.1.0.
-See ~{ Supported platforms }~.
+See [Supported platforms](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=supported-platforms).

 Stingray 1.7 introduces our GoogleVR plug-in, which adds support for Google Cardboard on iOS, as well as Google Daydream devices and controllers.
 Google Cardboard for Android is also supported on Daydream devices.